 Methamphetamine Crimes in Florida

 Florida law provides for serious penalties for any criminal offense involving the possession, possession with intent to sell, distribution or trafficking in methamphetamine.
 Methamphetamine is classified as a Schedule II controlled substance.
-On the street this substance is commonly called Meth or Crystal Meth.
+On the street, this substance is commonly called Meth or Crystal Meth.
 Florida law provides that this Schedule II substance has a “high potential for abuse” with “accepted but severely restricted medical use,” and that abuse may lead to dependence.

 Defenses to charges of possessing methamphetamine often center around an illegal search.
 In those cases, the criminal defense attorney can file and litigate a motion to suppress the illegally seized items.
 In other cases, there is insufficient evidence to prove either actual or constructive possession.
 Other defenses exist to fight these serious charges.

 Attorney for Methamphetamine Charges in Brooksville, Florida

-If you are charged with the possession, possession with intent to sell, or trafficking in methamphetamine, then contact an experienced attorney at The Law Office of Ashley Aulls, P.A..
+If you are charged with possession, possession with intent to sell, or trafficking in methamphetamine, then contact an experienced attorney at The Law Office of Ashley Aulls, P.A..
+Our attorneys aggressively fight charges to help you win your case.
+We have plenty of experience in drug crimes and look forward to taking your case.
 Attorney Ashley Aulls represents clients throughout Brooksville in Hernando County, Inverness in Citrus County, New Port Richey, and Dade City in Pasco County, and Bushnell in Sumter County, FL.

 Overview on Methamphetamine Charges in Florida